-20. Redacted CD/DVD
+21. Redacted CD/DVD

-The Contractor must submit 2 electronic copies of its proposal from which all materials asserted to contain trade secrets or confidential commercial information and exempt from disclosure under Connecticut's Freedom of Information Act have been redacted.
+If the Contractor asserts that any portion of its proposal constitutes confidential or trade secret information, the Contractor must submit 2 electronic copies of its proposal from which all materials asserted to contain trade secrets or confidential commercial information and exempt from disclosure under Connecticut's Freedom of Information Act have been redacted.